RC circuit: Time-domain considerations

+The product RC is both the time for V_{C} and V_{R} to reach within 1/e of their final value.
+In other words, RC is the time it takes for the voltage across the capacitor to rise to V_{1}·(1 − 1/e) or for the voltage across the resistor to fall to V_{1}·(1/e).
+This RC time constant is labeled using the letter tau (τ).

 The rate of change is a fractional 1 − 1/e per τ.
 Thus, in going from t = Nτ to t = (N + 1)τ, the voltage will have moved about 63.2% of the way from its level at t = Nτ toward its final value.
-So the capacitor will be charged to about 63.2% after τ, and essentially fully charged (99.3%) after about 5τ.
+So the capacitor will be charged to about 63.2% after τ, and is often considered fully charged (>99.3%) after about 5τ.
 When the voltage source is replaced with a short circuit, with the capacitor fully charged, the voltage across the capacitor drops exponentially with t from V towards 0.
-The capacitor will be discharged to about 36.8% after τ, and essentially fully discharged (0.7%) after about 5τ.
-Note that the current, I, in the circuit behaves as the voltage across the resistor does, via Ohm's Law.
+The capacitor will be discharged to about 36.8% after τ, and is often considered fully discharged (<0.7%) after about 5τ.
+Note that the current, I, in the circuit behaves as the voltage across the resistor does, via Ohm's law.

 These results may also be derived by solving the differential equations describing the circuit:

 The first equation is solved by using an integrating factor and the second follows easily; the solutions are exactly the same as those obtained via Laplace transforms.